 The song's twisted music video further illustrates this seemingly hopeless fantasy, revealing the darkness hidden underneath the smiling face of idyllic, white-picket fence American life.
 By the third verse, Cornell is seeking escape from this seemingly nameless, but inescapable doom: "Hang my head, drown my fear/ Till you all just disappear."

 Much of the song's tension seems to hinge on one lyric: "Times are gone for honest men."
 Cornell had a lot to say about that line in a 1995 Rolling Stone interview:

 It's really difficult for a person to create their own life and their own freedom.
 It's going to become more and more difficult, and it's going to create more and more disillusioned people who become dishonest and angry and are willing to fuck the next guy to get what they want.
 There's so much stepping on the backs of other people in our profession.
 We've been so lucky that we've never had to do that.
 Part of it was because of our own tenacity, and part of it was because we were lucky.

 Part of it also may have been the fact that Chris Cornell had one of the sharpest and most jaw-dropping voices in rock 'n' roll that somehow could make Soundgarden's evil riffs seem sweet.
 To quote "Black Hole Sun" in honor of a legend: "No one sings like you anymore."

 Mic has ongoing music coverage.
-Check out our main music hub here.
+Check out our main music and culture hub here.